rileybathurst/riley/README.md

 - I dont think the folding laptop screen is working anymore
 - as soon as im back on the live version get the git origin sorted
 - meta block updates are not working
+- dark mode should load independantly to light and both split from the layout styling

 ### Featured Categories